 Look for pictures of Little Flower on the pages.
 Sometimes she wear regular street clothes, other times she is wearing her regalia (special clothing).
 Here she is holding her Ambeson (baby carrier) from when she was a baby.
 Deer skin with tools, and a pot of soup.

-Look for these pages to help you with your projects: Lenape Page (History, Food & more); Book List; When the Shadbush Blooms – Book & an Activity page; Artwork; Celebrate November; Natural World/Conservation; Loan Words/Place Names; Native Foods in General; Native Inspired Poems by Children; Frog Poems by Children & Frog/Amphibian Information; Honey Bees; Susquehannock People; This Day/Month in Native History; and a Colonial Quiz on Authors/Colonial Quiz page.
+Look for these pages to help you with your projects: Lenape Page (History, Food & more); Book List; When the Shadbush Blooms – now a video with information on the book & an Activity page; Artwork; Celebrate November; Natural World/Conservation; Loan Words/Place Names; Native Foods in General; Native Inspired Poems by Children; Frog Poems by Children & Frog/Amphibian Information; Honey Bees; Susquehannock People; This Day/Month in Native History; and a Colonial Quiz on Authors/Colonial Quiz page.

 Children touch, smell, read and ask questions about the exhibits.
 They make music, too!

 1. Treat the Earth and all that dwell thereon with respect.

 2. Remain close to the Great Spirit.

 3. Show great respect for your fellow beings.

 4. Work together for the benefit of all mankind.